IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 ### 4.1.1 Simple Health Worker Registry

 A Simple Health Worker Registry will allow any searches on its health worker data.
-It will contain Practitioner and PractitionerRole data.
+It will contain Practitioner and PractitionerRole data and optionally HealthcareService data.

 The following actors, transactions, and resources shall be used.